tumble1999/savaslabs.github.io/_posts/2015-06-23-a-man-a-plan-a-canal-a-savas.md

-"Savas" was actually a low-ranking option early on due to our initial, internal feelings on the connotation as it was presented to us, but after holding a focus group on top contenders, we discovered people found it alluring, and also tied it to "savant" and other words that made them think of knowledge from the French:
+"Savas" was actually a low-ranking option early on due to our initial, internal feelings on the connotation as it was presented to us, but after holding a focus group on top contenders, we discovered people found it alluring, and also tied it to "savant" and other words that made them think of knowledge from the French word _savoir_.
- _savoir_.

 ##### Fun palindromic facts
 - Our area code in Durham, NC is a palindrome: 919
-- One of the team's house numbers is a palindrome: not going to tell you who or what
+- One of the team's house number is a palindrome: not going to tell you who or what
 <img alt="winking emoji" class="emoji" src="http://www.emoji-cheat-sheet.com/graphics/emojis/stuck_out_tongue_winking_eye.png">
 - In writing this, I learned a *new* literary term: [Semordnilap](http://en.wikipedia.org/wiki/Palindrome#Semordnilaps) which is a word when read backward is a different word!
 E.g. repaid